milon/system-design/readme.md

 ## Updating the content

 I am updating the content of this site on a regular basis.
 So, please check back later for more content.

+This project is live in github pages.
+So any updates in the `master` branch will be automatically published in the live site.

-To get the update, you need to pull the latest changes from the repository.
+To get the update in your local repository, you need to pull the latest changes from the repository.

 ```bash
 git pull origin master